Belly Dance for Healing the Body

 your cells of toxins, delivers life-giving oxygen to your cells,

 and speeds up your metabolism promoting healthy weight loss.

 - Reduced Blood Pressure.
 Studies have shown that exercise

 is a useful treatment for high blood pressure.
 Exercise also

 reduces stress, which is one of the causes of high blood pressure.

-- Joint Health.
+- Joint and Muscle Health.
 Exercise encourages your joints to remain

 mobile, and feeds them with the natural lubrications of your

 body.
+Exercise also promotes continued muscle strength and mobility.
 When you sit still all day at work, followed by sitting in front

 of the television at night, your body is no longer promoting